 There are two main ways to get to Oxford: by coach or by train.
-If you're coming from Heathrow or Gatwick, I would recommend taking the Oxford Bus Company's Airline coaches, which offer a direct journey from either airport to the city centre.
-The drivers are really friendly and will help you store your (up to two) suitcases in a luggage compartment.
+If you're coming from Heathrow or Gatwick, I would recommend taking the Oxford Bus Company's Airline coaches, which offer a direct journey from either airport to Oxford's city centre (Gloucester Green Bus Station).
+The drivers are really friendly and will help you store your suitcases (up to two) in a luggage compartment.
 It's also cheaper than the train, and takes about the same amount of time to get to Oxford (if you do decide to take the train though, make sure to frequently check on status/closure updates of the Oxford Rail Station online!).
-For the bus, you can either reserve bus tickets online beforehand, but if you're worried about your flight being cancelled or delayed, you can always buy your ticket from the driver.
-Personally, I would recommend the latter option, since I've never seen the bus full.
-Updates can be found on their website (www.oxfordbus.co.uk).
+For the bus, you can either reserve bus tickets online beforehand.
+If you're worried about your flight being cancelled or delayed, you can always buy your ticket from the driver but the tickets from Heathrow/Gatwick to Oxford are also valid 24h before and after.
+Updates can be found on their website (www.theairlineoxford.co.uk).

 Trains generally offer a more comfortable journey, but there is no direct line from the airport to Oxford, so you will have to make at least one change.
 This might be difficult depending on how much luggage you have with you.
-I would personally not recommend this option, but if you love trains, train stations or have some other reason for wanting to take it, this is a very viable option!
+I can personally not recommend this option, but if you love trains, train stations or have some other reason for wanting to take it, this is a very viable option!
 In this case you might also want to think about getting a railcard (if you like taking trains in general).